architv/architv.github.io/_posts/2015-10-20-viral-cli-app.md

 ## How?

-There were basic things which were used to create soccer-cli:
+There were three basic things which were used to create soccer-cli:

 __Football API__